 The group provides a network of peer support, raising awareness on the particular threats to patient safety and well being, educational and campaigning opportunities with an emphasis on nurse patient advocacy.

-NOE nurse members have maintained a regular presence at the main political party conferences and attend the regular NOE convened conferences.
+Nurse members have maintained a regular presence at the main political party conferences and attend the regular Pro-life nurses convened conferences.